 After giving birth, it can be hard to find time to lose those last few pregnancy pounds and get back into shape, and sometimes it’s even harder to keep the scale from continuing to creep up as we juggle work, caring for our kids, and running a household.
 Believing that a lot of fancy equipment or time is necessary to achieve a great workout needlessly holds back many of us from ever getting started.
 Returning to our old Pilates classes or finding dedicated time for the treadmill may be a thing of the past for now, but great results are within reach with nearly no equipment at all—thanks to fast-paced, explosive movements paired with bodyweight resistance training.

 Follow this simple, effective series of exercises to tone and strengthen your muscles and launch your metabolism back into fat-burning mode.
-Do these exercises at least three times a week and you’ll see results within six weeks.
+Do this playground workout at least three times a week and you’ll see results within six weeks.

 Perform the eight exercises below for one minute each (except where noted), moving as quickly as possible without compromising your form.
 Don’t rest between exercises—just set up and go.
 The whole set should take ten minutes, and if that’s all the time you’ve got, great, you’re done!
 If you have another ten minutes that day, do it again, even if it’s hours later.
 Do this workout every other day, up to five sets a day.
 The only pieces of equipment you’ll need are a pull-up bar, an inverted-U bike rack, or a swing from which to do pull-ups (skip it if you can’t find one), and some kind of weight (~10 lbs.) for the Squat-and-Twist (sometimes I use the baby), though feel free to add weight to any of the exercises!